sashrika15/Unsupervised_Learning_Algorithms/README.md

 ```

 3. On your branch, create a folder with the name of your algorithm and code!
+4. Don't forget to help others out by adding a README.md with details of the algorithm you implemented
 4. Create a pull request once you're done